-Since its inception in 2008, IRWMP has successfully secured more than \$127 million in water resource grants for 74 projects.
+Since its inception in 2008, IRWMP has successfully secured more than \$129 million in water resource grants for 71 projects.

-In 2017-18, Public Works:
+Since 2017, Public Works:

-- Collaborated with 78 cities in 19 watershed groups to develop plans to improve stormwater/urban runoff quality. - Invested \$86 million in Countywide stormwater quality improvements . - Secured more than \$9.8 million in IRWM grant funding.
+- Collaborated with 78 cities in 18 watershed groups to develop plans to improve stormwater/urban runoff quality. - Invested \$148 million in Countywide unincorporated area stormwater quality improvements. - Secured more than \$9.8 million in IRWM grant funding